mpuzar/emrex-client/README.md

 # emrex-client
-An example of an EMREX client, can be used as a basis
+An example of an EMREX client, can be used as a basis for developers